 Master of Arts in English—Total Credit Hours=36

+a.
 A baccalaureate degree from an accredited college or university.

-|B.||A satisfactory GRE score on the General Test of the Graduate Record Exam.
+b.
+A satisfactory GRE score on the General Test of the Graduate Record Exam.
 Emphasis will be placed on scores for the Verbal Reasoning and Analytical Writing sections of the test.
 The GRE should be completed prior to the first long semester of enrollment.
-Students who do not have satisfactory scores on the GRE may still be admitted upon the condition that they complete two courses selected in consultation with the Graduate Coordinator.
-The student must have a cumulative grade of “B” or higher for all courses completed during the period of conditional enrollment.
+Students who do not have satisfactory scores on the GRE may still be admitted upon the condition that they complete two courses selected in consultation with the Graduate Director.
+The student must have a cumulative GPA of 3.5 or higher for all courses completed during the period of conditional enrollment.

-|C.||A minimum grade point average of 3.0 on a 4.0 point scale on all upper-division course work.
+c.
+A minimum grade point average of 3.25 on a 4.0 point scale on 60 hours of upper-division course work.

 d.
-A minimum grade point average of 3.0 on a 4.0 point scale on twenty-one hours of undergraduate English courses including at least twelve hours of upper division work.|
+A minimum grade point average of 3.50 on a 4.0 point scale on twenty-one hours of undergraduate English courses including at least twelve hours of upper-division work.

-|E.||Consideration is also given to one or more of the following: the applicant's demonstrated commitment to his or her chosen field of study, socioeconomic background, first generation college graduate, multilingual proficiency, geographic region of residence, and level of responsibility in other matters including extracurricular activities, employment, community service, and family responsibilities.
+f.
+Consideration is also given to one or more of the following: the applicant's demonstrated commitment to his or her chosen field of study, socioeconomic background, multilingual proficiency, geographic region of residence, status as a first generation college graduate, and level of responsibility in other matters including extracurricular activities, employment, community service, and family responsibilities.